niharika2810/niharika2810/README.md

 She was one of the panellist for [Google DevFest India 2020](https://twitter.com/DevfestIndia/status/1317073679885324289).

-Recently, She got featured on [Android Developers Blog](https://twitter.com/AndroidDev/status/1355607032943038469).
+Recently, She got featured on [Android Developers Blog](https://twitter.com/AndroidDev/status/1355607032943038469)and you can find her in [Official Google's Android Developers Team on Twitter](https://twitter.com/i/lists/220463074)

 She has also been recognized by [IndiaMentor](https://www.linkedin.com/company/indiamentor.com/) for her contributions towards the [community](https://www.linkedin.com/posts/thedroidlady_hardwork-rewards-sharingknowledge-activity-6696836835148132352-9d2B).
 <br/><br/>